 San Francisco, New York, and Los Angeles all have strong production markets.
-The price difference is usually less about the city and more about the scope, crew, location control, and type of work each market does most often.
+The price difference between cities is usually less about geography and more about scope, crew, location complexity, and the type of work each market does most often.

 | Scope | San Francisco | New York | Los Angeles |